ouch-org/ouch/README.md

 ✓³: Due to RAR's restrictive license, only decompression and listing can be supported.

-✓⁴: Only decompression is supported, compression is not implemented yet.

 If you wish to exclude non-free code from your build, you can disable RAR support by building without the `unrar` feature.